10 Disney World Secrets! – Hidden Gems and Facts You May Have Overlooked

 Walt Disney World is full of hidden secrets and facts that so many guests overlook time and time again, but a select few secrets stand out above the rest!
 So, today, rather that sharing planning tips or even the news of the day, we’re taking a moment to share some of our favorite little known facts of the Walt Disney World parks and resorts.

-In all reality, there are thousands and thousands of hidden gem secrets and little known details of the Disney parks around the world.
+In all reality, there are thousands and thousands of hidden gem secrets and little known details of the Disney parks around the world and I even shared a few favorites in my Five Simple “Hidden Spots” Most Disney World Guests Never Uncover post!
 It’s amazing at times how much we can and do overlook along the way as guests, but today we’re going to pick a select few of those little hidden details of the parks to share.
 As always, this list is in no way all-inclusive, so be sure to share your favorite details in the comments on your favorite social media platform!

 The Test Track “Code”